Wasserstein Steepest Descent Flows of Discrepancies with Riesz Kernels: Introduction

 \section{Introduction}

 Wasserstein gradient flows have received much attention both from the theoretic and application point of view for many years.
-For a good overview on the theory, we refer to the book of Ambrosio, Gigli and Savar\'e \cite{BookAmGiSa05}, see also the book of Santambrogio \cite{S2015}.
+For a good overview on the theory, we refer to the books of Ambrosio, Gigli and Savar\'e \cite{BookAmGiSa05} and Santambrogio \cite{S2015}.
 The theory of gradient flows on probability distributions provides a framework for analyzing and constructing particle-based methods by connecting the optimization of functionals with dynamical systems based on differential geometric ideas.
-A pioneering example is given by the overdampled Langevin equation, where the associated Fokker-Planck equation is just the gradient flow of the Kullback-Leibler functional $\F(\mu) = \text{KL}(\mu,\nu)$ in the Wasserstein geometry \cite{JKO1998,Ot01,OW2005,Pav2014}.
+A pioneering example is given by the overdamped Langevin equation, where the associated Fokker--Planck equation is just the gradient flow of the Kullback--Leibler functional $\F(\mu) = \text{KL}(\mu,\nu)$ in the Wasserstein geometry \cite{JKO1998,Ot01,OW2005,Pav2014}.
 Recently similar ideas have been worked out, replacing either the functional or the underlying geometry, and were also adopted as information flows in deep learning approaches, see for instance \cite{ArKoSaGr19,GHLS2019,HHS2021,Liu2017,LBADDP2022,NR2021,RC2013,TS2020,WT2011} among the huge amount of papers.

 Our interest in Wasserstein flows arises from the approximation of probability measures by empirical measures when halftoning images.
 In \cite{EGNS2021,FHS2013,GPS2012}, the gray values of an image are considered as values of a probability density function $\rho$ of a measure $\nu$, and the aim consists in approximating this measure by those empirical measure $\mu = \frac1M \sum_{i=1}^M \delta_{x_i}$, $x_i \in \R^2$, which minimizes the (maximum mean) discrepancy with the negative distance kernel $K(x,y) = - \| x - y \|$, i.e., the functional